notasausage/pi-hole-unbound-wireguard/README.md

 We should enable SSH on the Raspberry Pi so that we can SSH into it from any device on the network, thus no longer needing the mouse, keyboard, HDMI cable, and screen.
 You'll need to know the IP address of your Raspberry Pi to continue.

 #### Setting Up a Static IP Address
 First we need the IP address and MAC address of the Raspberry Pi.
-It's highly recommeneded that you setup a static IP address on your network for your Raspberry Pi so that you can easily SSH into it, and later, point other services directly to it.
+It's highly recommended that you setup a static IP address on your network for your Raspberry Pi so that you can easily SSH into it, and later, point other services directly to it.

 To get the current IP address of your Raspberry Pi, run:
 ```